jillix/bind-filter/README.md

         field: 'id',
         operator: 'all',
         value: 'value1, value2 value3',
-        // TODO start state of the filter
+        // start state of the filter
-        enabled: true,
+        disbaled: false,
-        // TODO do not allow UI removal
+        // do not allow UI removal
         fixed: true,
-        // TODO hide from the UI
+        // hide from the UI
         hidden: true
     },
     {